Dragon9804/ai-case-study/README.md

 ## Landscape

 * What field is the company in?

+Physna operates in the field of 3D data analysis and geometric search technology.

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?